-immersion in children over a period of 3 years, and reported attentional advantages for immersion children, but no intelligence advantage.
+This is the first longitudinal study assessing the domain-general cognitive effect, for both cognitive control and general intelligence, of becoming a bilingual within participants, starting from two groups of IQ-matched, young monolingual children who did not have any previous exposure to another language.
+There have been other longitudinal studies investigating the effects of second language training, but these included participants that already had L2 knowledge prior to the study (e.g. Macnamara & Conway, 2014; Mårtensson & Lövdén, 2011).
+Another recent study by Nicolay and Poncelet (2015) looked at the effects of L2 immersion in children over a period of three years, and reported attentional advantages for immersion children, but no intelligence advantage.
 However, here the immersion group was not matched at onset with the monolingual controls for this measure.
 Only raw Raven scores were mentioned, not age-adjusted, which did not differ significantly at the .05 level ( $t{99} = 1.93$ , p = .068), but which were still substantially divergent.
 Furthermore, converting these average scores in age-adjusted percentiles showed that the immersion group scored 10 points higher (75th percentile) than the monolingual group (65th percentile) at the onset of the study.
 Apart from the fact that the groups did not match, these were exceptionally high scores to begin with, which also raises the question whether this study did not include a selective sample of highly intelligent children.
 This already implied that especially the immersion group could not cognitively advance much more.
-In fact, the study even showed an odd pattern of losing 10 to 15 centile points in 3 years (immersion: 60th percentile, monolingual: 55th percentile).
+In fact, the study even showed an odd pattern of losing 10 to 15 centile points in three years time (immersion: 60th percentile, monolingual: 55th percentile).
 Hence, it is difficult to conclude whether L2 immersion had any other cognitive effects, apart from attention.

 The results of the current study are somewhat different than those of Nicolay and Poncelet (2015), perhaps because it did match both groups at baseline on intelligence and cognitive functioning, as well as verbal fluency.
-First, it established that L2 exposure does not reduce L1 fluency, although subtler effects on production (e.g., lexical access speed) may exist (e.g., Gollan, Montoya, & Werner, 2002) for which the task that was currently administered as a matching variable is not well suited.
-Second, this study demonstrated a bilingual advantage for nonverbal intelligence, a measure on which our groups were initially matched.
-After 1 year of schooling, we observed gains in age-controlled intelligence scores of 17 percentile points for children attending bilingual kindergarten, whereas monolingual children only improved numerically.
+Firstly, it established that L2 exposure does not reduce L1 fluency, although subtler effects on production (e.g. lexical access speed) may exist (e.g. Gollan, Montoya, & Werner, 2002) for which the task that was currently administered as a matching variable is not well-suited.
+Secondly, this study demonstrated a bilingual advantage for non-verbal intelligence, a measure on which our groups were initially matched.
+After one year of schooling, we observed gains in agecontrolled intelligence scores of 17 percentile points for children attending bilingual kindergarten, whereas monolingual children only improved numerically.
 The cognitive control advantage was absent in this study, so the most straightforward interpretation is then that the bilingual cognitive control advantage just does not emerge if one adopts a longitudinal design with onset-matched cognitive control and intelligence skills.
 Another alternative explanation may be due to the low reliability of RTs and accuracy in control tasks as measures of individual cognitive ability differences (see also Miyake & Friedman, 2012; Paap & Greenberg, 2013).
-The intelligence test did not have this problem, as it has been standardized.
-Another possibility is that our group of bilinguals did have sufficient L2 exposure, but that the cognitive control advantage only emerges after particular bilingual experience, such as frequent L2 production or language switching (e.g., Prior & Gollan, 2011; Soveri, Rodriguez-Fornell, & Laine, 2011; Verreyt, Woumans, Vandelanotte, Szmalec, & Duyck, 2016).
+The intelligence test did not have this problem, as it has been standardised.
+Another possibility is that our group of bilinguals did have sufficient L2 exposure, but that the cognitive control advantage only emerges after particular bilingual experience, such as frequent L2 production or language switching (e.g. Prior & Gollan, 2011; Soveri, Rodriguez-Fornell, & Laine, 2011; Verreyt, Woumans, Vandelanotte, Szmalec, & Duyck, 2016).